-5.2.2 Physicochemical parameter
+5.2.2.
+Physicochemical parameter

-Factors critical in reducing bioaccumulation of heavy metals are low pH, low temperature, and excessive organic content of the substrate.
+Factors critical in reducing the bioaccumulation of heavy metals are low pH, low temperature, and excessive organic content of the substrate.
 The temperature and pH effects can be explained by increased stress at decreased temperature and pH, resulting in reduced food intake (Elder and Collins, 1991).
-The pH parameter is vital in the immobilization of Pb by microbes in Pbcontaminated environments, affecting the microbial quantity and enzyme activity (Lin et al.,

-2016).
-Li et al. (2013) suggested that biomineralization is swift and that the crystal structures of its products are proper when the pH was 8-9.
-Similarly, the temperature is an important factor influencing the growth rate and metabolic activity level of microorganisms.
-The activity of enzymes, including urease and phosphatase, varies with temperature, resulting in changes in the biomineralization ability (Xu et al., 2013).
+The pH parameter is vital in the immobilization of Pb by microbes in Pbcontaminated environments, affecting the microbial quantity and enzyme activity.
+It is suggested that biomineralization is swift and that the crystal structures of its products are proper when the pH was 8-9.
+Similarly, temperature is an important factor influencing the growth rate and metabolic activity level of microorganisms.
+The activity of enzymes, including urease and phosphatase, varies with temperature, resulting in changes in the biomineralization ability.